NOMA Board of Directors

 I am concerned about traffic gridlock in our city caused by overdevelopment and preserving the character of our wonderful NOMA neighborhood and city as a whole.
 I am a member of our Home Owners Association Board and have been involved with neighborhood issues as part of this responsibility.

-I have lived in the North of Montana neighborhood of Santa Monica for 41 years.
+I have lived in the North of Montana neighborhood of Santa Monica for over 40 years.
 Our three daughters received a wonderful education in the Santa Monica schools where I served as PTA President, a school nurse and board member of the ED foundation.
 Later, I was a City Commissioner for the Bayside District and President of the Santa Monica Chamber of Commerce and I have been a long time Rotarian and former Chair of the SM Red Cross.
 I love our City and want to help preserve those qualities that make it special.

 I currently serve on the NOMA board and am a two decade Santa Monica resident who has restored four homes in NOMA.
 I am saddened and concerned by outside interests' increasing stranglehold on our city which has led to excessive and unsightly development, clogged streets and dilution of our lovely city's character.
 I would like to continue the process of helping a revitalized NOMA represent our neighborhood's interests and priorities and hopefully reverse some of these unfortunate trends.